-Upon registration, all Engineers and Geoscientists BC members are assigned to one of 15 regional branches.
-Branches are led by an executive group composed of volunteers who serve as the members’ regional representatives and connect back to Engineers and Geoscientists BC's leadership team.
-The branches play a vital role in the association’s interaction with both members and the public.
+Upon registration, all Engineers and Geoscientists BC registrants are assigned to one of 15 regional branches.
+Branches are led by an executive group composed of volunteers who serve as the registrants’ regional representatives and connect back to Engineers and Geoscientists BC's leadership team.
+The branches play a vital role in the organization's interaction with both registrants and the public.

-Tours, seminars, and other social events are organized by the branches year-round to create opportunities for professional development and networking for members.
+Tours, seminars, and other social events are organized by the branches year-round to create opportunities for continuing education and networking for registrants.

 View Branch Events

 General Functions of the Branches and their Executives include: